Wulf2k/DaS-PC-MPChan/Readme.md

 or [@illusorywall](https://twitter.com/illusorywall), but I can't help as much with the technical stuff.

 Source code is available at: <https://github.com/Wulf2k/DaS-PC-MPChan>
+Source code for the DSCM-Net server: <https://github.com/Chronial/dscm-server>

 - - - - - - - - - - - - - - - - - - - - - - - -
 Brought to you by Lane Hatland (wulf2k@gmail.com).